savs95/savs95.github.io/_pages/about.md

 ---

-I am a third year Ph.D. student at the department of Computer Science at the NYU Tandon School of Engineering.
+I am a third year Ph.D. candidate at the department of Computer Science at the NYU Tandon School of Engineering.
 I am a part of the [Algorithms and Foundations Group](https://wp.nyu.edu/tandonschoolofengineering-algorithms/), where I am being advised by [Dr Chris Musco](https://www.chrismusco.com/).

 Before joining NYU, I was a visiting researcher at the MODAL team in INRIA Lille where I worked with [Dr Hemant Tyagi](https://hemant-tyagi.github.io/) and [Dr Mihai Cucuringu](http://www.stats.ox.ac.uk/~cucuring/) (Univ of Oxford).
 Before that I was a Project Associate in the Dept. of Computer Science and Automation, Indian Institute of Science, where I worked with [Dr Anand Louis](https://www.csa.iisc.ac.in/~anandl/) and [Dr Amit Deshpande](https://www.microsoft.com/en-us/research/people/amitdesh/)  (Microsoft Research, India).
 I obtained my undergraduate degree from [IIIT Bangalore](https://www.iiitb.ac.in/).